4EU+2026: Quantum Information and Quantum Many-Body Theory

 Registration

-Registration before 19 February, 2026 for the online part of the course.
-Registration
+Registration has been extended until February 25, 2026 for the online part of the course.
+Registration for the online course is closed now.

-Students who register for the course will get access to the Absalon course webpage before the course starts.
+Students who register for the course will get access to the Absalon course webpage when the course starts.

 ECTS Credits